 Tipranavir should be taken at the same time as ritonavir, with food.
 Swallow the capsules whole with some fluid.
 Do not crush, chew, or open the capsules.

 It is important to take this medication exactly as prescribed by your doctor.
-The effectiveness of the medication depends on there being the right amount of tipranavir in the bloodstream.
+The effectiveness of the medication depends on having the right amount of tipranavir in your bloodstream.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is closer to the time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Before the medication bottle is opened, it should be stored in a refrigerator at 2°C to 8°C. After the bottle has been opened, the capsules may be stored at room temperature (15°C to 30°C) and must be used within 60 days.
 Keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.